paulzimmclay/smile-widget-code-challenge/README.md

 Hi!
 Thanks for the opportunity to interview with Smile Direct Club!
 Any feedback is much appreciated!

+The data I used to create the ProductPrice models is stored in products_productprice.json

 The get_price function based view does this:
 1. gets incoming parameters as json, saves it as a dictionary, then puts those values into single variables